 Sometimes called 5% cash-back cards, these types of cards offer a big cash bonus (usually 5%) on purchase categories that rotate every quarter.
 For example, one quarter you might earn 5% cash back on all of your department store purchases and in another quarter, your restaurant spending.

 If you don’t mind tracking bonus categories that change every three months, you could earn significant cash back with this type of credit card.
 Your card issuer will likely give you a calendar for the rotating categories ahead of time and may even specify which merchants will earn you the higher rewards rate, like Amazon or Target.
 The categories can be very specific, rotating from fitness clubs and drugstores one quarter to airlines and car rentals the next.

 One downside to cash-back cards with rotating bonuses is that they tend to be more work.
 For example, they often require you to “activate” the card’s new bonus category every quarter or forfeit earning a bonus.
 If you forget to check in regularly, you may not earn as much as you had hoped.

-Cash-back cards with a rotating bonus also tend to cap how much you can earn in a given period.
+Cash-back cards with a rotating bonus, such as Chase Freedom, also tend to cap how much you can earn in a given period.
 So if you’re a heavy spender in a particular category, you may need to pair this kind of card with another type.